 - Cancer (in rare cases)

-Depending on the cause and severity, your eye doctor may treat uveitis with prescription eye drops, steroid pills, injections or eye implants.
+Depending on the cause and severity, your optometrist may treat uveitis with prescription eye drops, steroid pills, injections or eye implants.

-It’s vital that all eye injuries receive immediate eye care from an eye doctor.
+It’s vital that all eye injuries receive immediate eye care from an optometrist.

 Even a minor eye injury can cause a big red blotch to form on the white part of the eye (sclera).
 The cause is a broken blood vessel or a subconjunctival hemorrhage.